President, FC Dallas

 Vice President, Hunt Sports Group

 Hunt spent years working on the design and construction of Toyota Stadium and Toyota Soccer Center with his late father and American sports icon, Lamar Hunt.
-Since the venue’s opening in 2005, Dan Hunt has used the venue to help establish FC Dallas as the leader in youth development in North America.
+Since the venue’s opening in 2005, Hunt has used the venue to help establish FC Dallas as the leader in youth development in North America.
 Toyota Soccer Complex, a 145-acre facility complete with 17 professional-grade soccer fields, has quickly become one the most rewarding stadium designs in professional sports.
-Rated as one of only two five-star facilities by the 2011 U.S. Soccer Development Academy Rankings, Toyota Soccer Center has helped FC Dallas sign an MLS record 13 Homegrown players to the MLS side in six years.
+Rated as one of only two five-star facilities by the 2011 U.S. Soccer Development Academy Rankings, Toyota Soccer Center has helped FC Dallas sign an MLS-record 25 Homegrown players in 10 years.

-Outside of his responsibilities with FC Dallas, Hunt took on a greater role in overseeing the Hunt family’s long-standing interest in the NFL’s Kansas City Chiefs.
+Outside of his responsibilities with FC Dallas, Hunt is involved in the Hunt family’s long-standing interest in the NFL’s Kansas City Chiefs.
 During the 2010 season, Hunt assisted in the renovation of Arrowhead Stadium.
-He also represents the family at NFL meetings, along with his brother, Clark Hunt.

-Hunt also serves as Vice President and General Partner of Hilltop Capital Development, a privately owned real estate and oil and gas investment enterprise.
-He began his business career as Vice President of New Business Development for Gemini Voice Solutions in New York City, a provider of voice-over internet protocol for home-to-home calling in the United States.
+Hunt began his business career as Vice President of New Business Development for Gemini Voice Solutions in New York City, a provider of voice-over internet protocol for home-to-home calling in the United States.